greigar/GettingAndCleaningData/README.md

-# Getting and Cleaing Data Project
+# Getting and Cleaning Data Project

 # README

-Note markdown text follows rstudio guidlines - http://rmarkdown.rstudio.com/authoring_basics.html
+Note markdown text follows rstudio guidelines - http://rmarkdown.rstudio.com/authoring_basics.html

-Lots of helpful guideance from: https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/
+Lots of helpful guidance from: https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/

 This README describes the `run_analysis.R` script and should be read along with the code book - CodeBook.md.